laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ### Security

-Having components operating in separate accounts nigh guarantees that an unwitting `iam` change won't have the side effect of exposing resources that ought not be exposed.
+Having components operating in separate accounts nigh guarantees that an unwitting AWS IAM change won't have the side effect of exposing resources that ought not be exposed.
 Similarly, applying distinct security controls can be simplified by using multiple accounts.
 Further, an administrator can set up [service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) to create guard rails for child accounts in an [AWS Organizations](https://aws.amazon.com/organizations/).

-However, single-accounts can still leverage roles, groups, and users via `iam` to restrict or permit permissions to resources.
+However, single-accounts can still leverage roles, groups, and users via AWS IAM to restrict or permit permissions to resources.

 ### Billing